Existence of Large deviations rate function for any $S$-unimodal map

-The rate function $I$ is defined to be the minus of the upper semi-continuous regularization of $F$:
+The rate function $I$ in Theorem~A is defined to be the minus of the upper semicontinuous regularization of $F$:

-Here, the infimum is taken over all weak*-open sets $\mathcal G$ containing $\mu$.
-Note that the entropy and the Lyapunov exponent are upper semi-continuous as functions of measures.
-In cases (I) (II), the latter is in fact continuous (see \cite[Lemma 2.5]{BruKel98} and Proposition \ref{rate}) and thus $I=-F.$ In case (III), the Lyapunov exponent may fail to be lower semi-continuous \cite[Section 2]{BruKel98}, which implies $I\neq -F$.
+Here, the infimum is taken over all open sets $\mathcal G$ in $\mathcal M$ containing $\mu$.
+Note that the entropy and the Lyapunov exponent are upper semicontinuous as functions of measures.
+In cases (I) and (II), the Lyapunov exponent is in fact continuous (see Lemma~\ref{rate}) and thus $I=-F.$ In case (III), the Lyapunov exponent may fail to be lower semicontinuous \cite[$\S$2]{BruKel98}, which implies $I\neq -F$.